CalyrexYT/Centimental-Skillset-Weapons/README.md

 - Prison of souls removes all enchantments when upgraded
 - Black hole spawns when hit is registered, meaning you can spam hit the weapon to spawn black holes really quickly
 - Portals are supposed to disppear when a player enters, but it only removes the one you entered, not the one you exited
+- Portals are not limited to two sets